jhnegbrt/pp_slack_clone/README.md

 [Live Link](https://sleuth-jwe.herokuapp.com/#/)

+## Intro

 Sleuth is a web-app clone of the popular messaging app Slack, highlighting web-sockets technology and the ability to send and receive messages in real-time.
 This application was build for educational purposes as a part of App Academy's Software Engineering bootcamp.

+Upon visiting the app, you will be greeted by a Channel Browser.
+Find public channels you would like to join using this tool.
+Use the search bar (top center) to search your workspace and use the left panel to navigate [threads](#note-on-threads).

 Please read on for details on features, code-snippets, and pictures of Sleuth live in action!

 ## Table of contents:
  1. [Features](#features)